BackofenLab/RNAProt/README.md

 conda install -c conda-forge pytorch-gpu=1.8
 ```

+Higher version numbers should work as well (i.e., you can simply discard the version number).
 Now RNAProt should be available inside the environment:

 ```